Goliath Season 3: A Means to an End

 And who did die?

-Well, that is not at all clear — with all the cliff-hangers in Season 3 and the vastly different styles of each season so far, Goliath Season 4 could go absolutely anywhere.
+Well, that is not at all clear — with all the cliff-hangers in Season 3 and the different styles of each season so far, Goliath Season 4 could go absolutely anywhere.
 Perhaps Diana has fulfilled her other mythological role of ushering Billy between life and death?

 From safety to where…?